Short stays or weekend bookings possible - please enquire!

 In the lounge you will find a TV, DVD Player and a CD Player.

-Westview is well within walking distance to the Ferry Terminal.
+Westview is well within walking distance - only a few minutes - to the Ferry Terminal.

 |Size||Sleeps up to 4, 2 bedrooms|